 While working in the Biophotonics group, my research was primarily focused on studying how light

 behaves and interacts with nano systems, and inventing novel micro/nano

 fluidic devices with optical components to further the diagnostic

 and measurement techniques in biomedicine.

 Compact optofluidic microscope (OFM)

-The OFM is a brand new imaging system developed by our group.
+The OFM is an imaging system developed by our group.
 It

 uses a line of nanoapertures on a metal film as a multiple